Enhance the management of patient records while achieving HIPAA compliance.

 As the largest provider of inpatient and outpatient services in the state of New Jersey, Hackensack University Medical Center (HUMC) began to look into ways to enhance the management of patient records while achieving HIPAA compliance.
 After careful review it was evident that HUMC’s current document management process restricted growth due to the lack of technology.
 After researching a number of options, HUMC recognized that a records storage provider with reliable tracking and retrieval processes, and highly scalable systems was the solution.
 That provider was Access.

 “By partnering with Access, we now have a long-term partner for all our document management needs.”
 Barbara Siegel, Director of Health Information Management at HUMC

 For emergency situations, HUMC was also interested in a solution that would deliver medical files as quickly as possible.
-Access’ Scan-on-Demand service allows highly active documents to be delivered in a secure, electronic format for staff to view instantly.
+Access’ Digital Delivery service allows highly active documents to be delivered in a secure, electronic format for staff to view instantly.
 This provides an opportunity for HUMC to further improve patient care through immediate access to information.
-By using Access’ Scan on-Demand document conversion services HUMC can request hard copy records and view them as electronic files from their desktops in less than an hour.
-Destruction services also provide the medical center.
+By using Access’ Digital Delivery document conversion services HUMC can request hard copy records and view them as electronic files from their desktops in less than an hour.
+Destruction services also provided for the medical center.